 - Pass a manual skills performance test administered by an Illinois approved evaluator

 Out-of-state CNA Certification Transfer

-Nurse Aides certified in another state can be added to the Illinois Nurse Aide Registry if:
+Nurse Aides certified in another state can be added to the Illinois CNA registry if:

 - They’ve been deemed competent on the respective another state’s CNA registry

 - They have a current registration from another state

 - They have no administrative findings